 Severe Weather/Atmospheric Physics - Assistant/Associate Professor

-The Department of Physics & Astronomy in the Faculty of Science at Western University is pleased to announce a search for a full-time faculty position in a research area related to severe weather.
-The successful applicant will be appointed in a probationary (tenure-track) appointment at the rank of Assistant Professor or Associate Professor, or a tenured appointment at the rank of Associate Professor.
+The Department of Physics & Astronomy in the Faculty of Science at Western University is pleased to announce a search for a full-time faculty position in a research area related to atmospheric physics.
+The successful applicant will receive a probationary (tenure-track) appointment at the rank of Assistant Professor or Associate Professor, or a tenured appointment at the rank of Associate Professor.
 The rank and salary will be commensurate with the successful applicant’s qualifications and experience.
-The anticipated start date will be July 1, 2023.
+The anticipated start date will be July 1, 2024.

 Applicants must possess a PhD in Physics or a closely related area.
 They will have an outstanding record of research in the form of publications in high-impact, peer-reviewed journals, awards, invited talks and other scholarly achievements, as appropriate for their career path and stage.
 Evidence of research impact and an emerging international research reputation will be considered strong assets, as will the ability to attract external research funding.

-The successful candidate will be expected to contribute to teaching and research supervision at the undergraduate and graduate levels.
+The successful candidate will be expected to contribute to teaching and research supervision at the undergraduate and graduate levels, and be able to teach broadly across the undergraduate curriculum of the Department.
 Demonstration of and/or potential for effectiveness in teaching and mentorship is important and includes plans to involve trainees in research and other high-impact learning experiences.

 The successful candidate will be expected to engage in service to the University and the profession.
 Effective communication and interpersonal skills, as well as evidence of leadership potential, will be considered assets.